SummaryRead the full fact sheet

 Asthma medications are safe during pregnancy

-Asthma medications are extremely safe and appropriate for use during pregnancy.
+are extremely safe and appropriate for use during pregnancy.
 Most asthma medications are inhaled, which delivers medication directly to the airways where it is needed, so a small dose can often be enough.

 Asthma medication is not dependent on circulation through the bloodstream and, to some extent, bypasses the baby.

 Discuss any concerns you have with your doctor before stopping any asthma medications, to make sure your asthma is controlled throughout your pregnancy.
+You can put your baby at risk if you stop taking your asthma medications, because if you have an , your baby may suffer from a reduced oxygen supply.
+Remember, if you can’t breathe then neither can your baby.

 Asthma during labour